dortania/Getting-Started-With-ACPI/Universal/dmar-methods/manual.md

 ::: warning

-**NOTE**: Do not confuse this with a SSDT, as that is a `Secondary System Differential Table` that is a foot note for the actual DSDT.
+**NOTE**: Do not confuse this with a SSDT, as that is a `Secondary System Description Table` which provides extra details for the actual DSDT.

 :::